omnivore-app/omnivore/README.md

 And of course...
 - [jacksonh](https://github.com/jacksonh), [sywhb](https://github.com/sywhb) and [satindar](https://github.com/satindar) - who provided the initial repo, and core functionality.

 and many more who contributed in the past.
-If you feel like your name is missing from this list, please contact me (Podginator) via our Discord.
+If you feel like your name is missing from this list, please contact me [(Podginator)](https://github.com/podginator) via our Discord.

-## Importing Libraries

-Check out our [docs](https://docs.omnivore.work/using/importing.html) for information on importing your data from other apps.

 ## How to setup local development :computer: